JManch/dotfiles-old/README.md

 Use the `dotfiles` alias to interact with the repo

-Use `dotfiles submodules update --init --recursive` to initialise submodules
+Use `dotfiles submodule update --init --recursive` to initialise submodules
-Use `dotfiles submodules update --remote --recursive` to update submodules
+Use `dotfiles submodule update --remote --recursive` to update submodules